 Step Five – Toothbrushes are little germ bombs.

 Throw away the toothbrush used by the sick person and buy new.
 To be certain germs from one toothbrush haven’t made their way to everyone else’s, soak them in hydrogen peroxide.

 Step Six – Completing the job.

 If you’ve used a mop or cloth to clean up after the flu, they need to be disposed of or sanitized before being put away.
 Wash all buckets with water and bleach and dry them.
 Empty the vacuum bag.

 Make sure that when you’ve finished cleaning you take off your clothes, put them in the wash, and hop in the shower.
-You’ll need to shed all those germs to avoid any chance of cross contamination.
+You’ll need to shed all those germs to avoid any chance of cross-contamination.

 Those are some of the things doctors say you should do to clean your house after the flu.
 What do you think?
 Are there things I missed, or tips you have about how to clean house after a family member has the flu?
-I hope you’ll share.
+I hope you’ll share it.
 We need all the great ideas we can find in order to get through this awful flu season!
 Stay well!

 Love this and want more cleaning tips?
 Try the links below!